The type of hearing aid recommended

 In-the-ear (ITE) hearing aids

-to severe hearing loss.
-They can be used with other technical hearing devices.
-These
+generally used for mild to severe hearing loss.
+They can be used with other technical

-for mild to severe hearing loss.
-They are typically used for young babies and children.
+generally used for mild to severe hearing loss.
+They are typically used for young

-Poorly fitted BTE hearing aids can cause an annoying whistling sound (feedback) in
+and children.
+Poorly fitted BTE hearing aids can cause an annoying whistling sound

-ear.
-But all types of hearing aids may cause feedback if not fitted well.
+(feedback) in the ear.
+But all types of hearing aids may cause feedback if not fitted

 Canal aids